ForlinxEmbedded/ForlinxEmbedded.github.io/nxp/ok1046a-c2/_sources/OK1046A-C2_Linux4_1_14_User_Manual.md.txt

 3\.
 Observe the D3 and D4 indicators on the OK1046A-C2 carrier board.

-D4 indicates that the CPU signal output is normal;
+D4 indicates that the CPU signal output is normal.

 D3 indicates that the SFP+ electrical interface module is properly connected to the Linux host.

 To test fm1-mac10, follow these steps:

 1\.
-Insert the SFP+ electrical interface module into the P30 interface before powering up.
+Insert the SFP+ electrical interface module into the P30 interface before powering up;

 2\.
-Start the development board and connect the network cable to the Linux host.
+Start the development board and connect the network cable to the Linux host;

 3\.
-Observe the D5 and D6 indicators on the OK1046A-C2 carrier board.
+Observe the D5 and D6 indicators on the OK1046A-C2 carrier board;

 D6 indicates that the CPU signal output is normal.